Spain Digital Nomad Visa Guide (2024)

 What are the drawbacks of being a digital nomad in Spain?

-Although there are more advantages than disadvantages regarding moving to Spain, there are still a few drawbacks that might dishearten digital nomads who want to settle there.
+Although there are more advantages than disadvantages when it comes to moving to Spain, there are still a few drawbacks that might dishearten digital nomads who want to settle there.

 Here are some things we perceive as major drawbacks of being a digital nomad in Spain.